easeml/datascope/README.md

-# ease.ml/datascope: Data Debugging for end-to-end ML pipelines
+# Ease.ml/Datascope: Guiding your Data-centric Data Iterations, over End-to-end ML pipelines

+Developing ML applications are data-centric --- often *the quality of your model is a reflection of the quality of your underlying data*.
+In the era of data centric AI, the fundemental question becomes

+  > Which training data examples is most important to improve the accuracy/fairness of my ML model?

+Once you know these "importances", we can use it to support a range of applications --- clean your data and fix your data bugs, data acquisition, data summarization, etc.
+See more in our CVPR paper (https://arxiv.org/pdf/1911.07128.pdf).

-This is a tool for inspecting ML pipelines by measuring how important is each training data point for predicting the label of a given test data example.
+DataScope is a tool for inspecting ML pipelines by measuring how important is each training data point for predicting the label of a given test data example.
+The most prominent feature of DataScope is that it supports not only a single ML model, but also on any `sklearn` Pipeline --- it is also super fast, up to four orders of magnitude faster than previous approaches.

+In just seconds, you will be able to get the importance score for each of your training example, and get your data-centric cleaning/debugging iterations started!

+If you want to learn more about how DataScope works, the main reference is https://XXXXXXXXX and more information can be found at https://ease.ml/datascope

+DataScope is part of the Ease.ML data-centric ML DevOps eco-system: https://Ease.ML

 ## Quick Start